 4.2.3.
 Quality system and record management practices

 4.2.3.1.
-Competence of auditors and quality management of audit activities
+Competence of auditors and quality management of audit activities management shall ensure this independence and objectivity in a structured manner and document this.

 Independence and objectivity of audit work and auditors